Amog-OS/AmogOS/README.md

 ## Credits
 - [Moon1789#5876](https://moon1789.github.io/), the UI lead, founder and man in the shadows. (inactive for now)
-- [Nooz#0816](https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw), the main developer and active maintainer.
+- [Nooz#0816](https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw), the main developer and active maintainer
 - [peekatchoo#0001](https://www.reddit.com/u/_peekatchoo_), the graphical designer who made this possible in the first place. (no longer helping us, but absolute chad)
-- ! !-Linkley steals your kinky#4642, for seeding the initial torrents.
+- ! !-Linkley steals your kinky#4642, for seeding the initial torrents
-- Aelpxy#7590 for hosting our mirror downloads.
+- Aelpxy#7590 for hosting our mirror downloads
-- JoJo Autoboy#1931 for creating Jostro OS which brought together the necessary people to make AmogOS.
+- JoJo Autoboy#1931 for creating Jostro OS which brought together the necessary people to make AmogOS
-- 疯子鸭#5218 (Pronounced "Fengzi") for making website.
+- 疯子鸭#5218 (Pronounced "Fengzi") for making the website
+- [Xonia](https://xoniaapp.com/) for providing our mirror
 - [sUs !1!1!](https://media.discordapp.net/attachments/836822984110899261/929825908263620638/SPOILER_lol.jpg)

 ### Software credits